 How to prevent Iron deficiency anemia?

--After one year of age, limit cow’s milk intake into 2-3 cups (maximum of 750 mls).
+- After one year of age, limit cow’s milk intake to 2-3 cups (maximum of 750 MLS).

 - Offer dried fruit and nuts as snacks.